ionic-team/capacitor-docs/versioned_docs/version-v2/config.md

   // Android Studio install path, but you may change it manually.
   "windowsAndroidStudioPath": "C:Program FilesAndroidAndroid Studio\binstudio64.exe",

   // A Boolean value that determines whether to hide native logs for iOS and Android.
-The preference is ignored if it"s also declared inside ios or android
+The preference is ignored if it's also declared inside ios or android
   // Default is false
   "hideLogs": true,